 - Looking at Sarah’s father.
 It seems very likely that Sarah’s father, Joseph Arnold, was alive at the time her marriage was recorded in 1795 (because Jesse’s father was specifically listed as “deceased”).
 Joseph Arnold was a popular name in Warwick around this time.
 One Joseph Arnold paid for a tavern license each year, as shown in the Warwick town council records that I viewed in at City Hall.
 I think that may be the Joseph Arnold at Apponaug corners (see below), not the one I am looking for.

 - Maps.
-The Warwick Historical Society has an extraordinary collection of old maps online.
-I was amazed to find a map of the exact neighborhood and exact time period I wanted, that is, Apponaug 1805.
+I found a map of the exact neighborhood and exact time period I wanted, that is, Apponaug 1805, on a website that no longer exists.
 And, more amazingly, it contained a sketch of a Joseph Arnold house.
 Putting together the details on the map, what I learned from The Arnold Memorial, and an examination of deeds at the Warwick City Hall, I was able to eliminate THAT Joseph Arnold and his son, Joseph Franklin Arnold.
 That was a big help.

 - 1790 – In East Greenwich, next to Jonathan Andrews, Whipple Andrews, and Joseph Card.
 Probably my most significant find to date, and I’ve been working hard on this for months.
 The Jonathan Andrews that had a son Whipple would have been the uncle of Jesse’s father, Philip (Jonathan and John Andrews were sons of Benoni Andrews).
 Joseph Card was the husband of Jesse’s aunt, Welthian (Philip Andrews’ sister).